How to Confirm a Winter Performer(Lea en español)

 A three peak mountain/snowflake symbol branded on the tire's sidewall identifies tires that meet the required performance in snow testing.

 Note: A Highway Safety Code regulation passed September 17, 2008 for Quebec, Canada, stipulates that:

 "Between 15 December to 15 March, the owner of a taxi or passenger vehicle registered in Quebec may not put the vehicle into operation unless it is equipped with tires specifically designed for winter driving, in compliance with the standards prescribed by government regulation.
 The prohibition also applies to any person renting out passenger vehicles not equipped with that type of tires."

-Starting December 15, 2014, the Highway Safety Code regulation specifies only tires bearing the mountain/snowflake symbol will be considered acceptable winter/snow tires in Quebec.
+Starting December 15, 2014, the Highway Safety Code regulation specifies only tires bearing the three peak mountain/snowflake symbol will be considered acceptable winter/snow tires in Quebec.